Alex Carder: Iowa Barnstormers

 On February 5, 2014, Carder was assigned to the Iowa Barnstormers of the Arena Football League.
 Carder was placed on league suspension on March 12, 2014.

 Nashville Venom

 Carder was allowed to sign with the Nashville Venom of the Professional Indoor Football League (PIFL) on March 12, 2014, when the Barnstormers placed him on league suspension.
 After leading the Venom to a 3–0 start, Carder was placed on the AFL-Exempt list by the Venom.

 Jacksonville Sharks

 On April 24, 2014, Carder was assigned to the Jacksonville Sharks.
 After playing in parts of 3 games, and completing 2 of 3 passes for 19 yards, Carder was placed on other league exempt on June 9, 2014.

 Ottawa Redblacks

 Once placed on the other league exempt list by the Sharks, Carder signed with the Ottawa Redblacks of the Canadian Football League (CFL).
-Carder did not see any playing time in his first season in the CFL.
+He dressed for two games during his first season in the CFL but did not see any playing time.
 Carder was released on May 1, 2015.